NeuroJSON/jnifti/JNifTi_specification.md

 NIFTI is a widely supported data format for the storage of spatiotemporal neruroimaging data.
-It provides an easy-to-use container for serializing and storage of array-formatted image data and time series obtained from neuroanatomical or functional scans.
+It provides an easy-to-use container for serializing array-formatted imaging data and time series obtained from neuroanatomical or functional scans.
 The original NIFTI format (NIFTI-1) was derived from another widely supported medical image format, Analyze 7.5, and extended a 256-byte binary metadata header to a 352-byte binary header